 The 1990 American College of Rheumatology criteria for the classification of fibromyalgia required that an individual had widespread pain (front and back, right and left, both sides of the diaphragm) for at least 3 months in addition to tenderness (digital palpation at an approximate force of 4 kg) of at least 11 out of 18 designated tender point sites.
 Subsequent criteria do not require a tender point examination by performing a tender point count, and focus on identifying widespread pain in combination with fatigue and memory and sleep difficulties.
 Although there is not likely to be any single cause, substantial evidence suggests that this is in part a central nervous system-driven pain amplification syndrome.

 History and exam

 University of Michigan Health System

-DJC has received consulting fees from Pfizer, Eli Lilly, Nuvo, Cerephex, Tonix, Abbott, Forest Laboratories, Johnson & Johnson, Merck, Perdue Pharmaceudicals, Zynerba, Astellas Pharmaceuticals, Williams & Connolly LLP, and Theravance; he has received research grant support from Pfizer, Cypress Biosciences, Forest Laboratories, Merck, Novo, and Cerephex.
-DJC is an author of a number of references cited in this monograph.
+DJC has received consulting fees from Pfizer, Eli Lilly, Nuvo, Cerephex, Tonix, Abbott, Forest Laboratories, Johnson & Johnson, Merck, Purdue Pharma, Zynerba, Astellas Pharmaceuticals, Williams & Connolly LLP, and Aptinyx; he has received research grant support from Pfizer, Cypress Biosciences, Forest Laboratories, Merck, Novo, Cerephex, and Aptinyx.
+DJC is an author of a number of references cited in this topic.

 Professor of Medicine and Nursing Research